-- To help the person problem solve. - To minimize reinforcement of the challenging behavior. - ✓ If implementing a restrictive procedure, clearly describe the specific procedure(s) and provide directions for implementing the procedure(s).
+- ✓ List specific actions that staff or caregivers should take when reacting to challenging behaviors: - o To ensure protection. - o To redirect, distract, etc. - o To help the person problem solve. - o To minimize reinforcement of the problem behavior. - ✓ If implementing a restrictive procedure, clearly describe the specific procedure(s) and provide directions for implementing the procedure(s).

-Consistency with the Cross Systems Crisis Plan (CSCP)
+Consistency with Crisis Intervention Plan

-- ✓ If there is a Cross Systems Crisis Plan (CSCP) in place, make sure these steps are consistent with the CSCP. - ✓ If there is not a CSCP or other crisis plan document, list in the PBSP the specific actions that staff or caregivers are to take prior to/during a crisis to ensure protection and request assistance from internal and external resources (e.g., staff supervisor, police, DDD).
+- ✓ If there is a Cross Systems Crisis Plan (CSCP) in place, make sure these steps are consistent with the CSCP. - ✓ If there is not a CSCP or other crisis plan document, list in the BSP the specific actions that staff or caregivers are to take to ensure protection and request assistance from internal and external resources (e.g., staff supervisor, police, DDD).